matfin/docker-node-app/README.md

 You will need a running instance of Docker on your development machine.
 Go to the [Docker Docs](https://docs.docker.com/) for installation instructions.

+It is recommended to have at least ```Docker v1.1``` and ```Docker Compose v1.6```.
+If you are installing Docker for MacOS or Windows, the latest versions should be installed.
+If you are running Linux, [refer to these instructions](https://docs.docker.com/compose/install/).

 ## What problem will it solve for me?
 Your task is to create an application (in this case NodeJS) and you need the infrastructure to support it.